jayanth307/Drowsy-Driver-Alert-System/README.md

-# DROWSY DRIVER ALERT SYSTEM.
+# DROWSY DRIVER ALERT SYSTEM
 To develop a drowsiness detection system that will detect whether a driver’s eyes are closed for a few seconds while driving and will alert the driver.In this project we used OPENCV and dlib libraries.